tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common_prep/restricted_safe/prep.md

  - If all of the methods for finding an opportunity-subscription mapping match for one record, select this subscription-opportunity pair.

 {% enddocs %}

+{% docs prep_billing_account %}

+Prep model for merging the billing accounts data from both Zuora and CDot sources.
+This model will be used as a source model for creating `dim_billing_account` core business data object downstream.

+{% enddocs %}